NEAR Protocol (NEAR) Analysis

 NEAR Protocol (NEAR) technical analysis:

-Momentum is Bullish ( MACD Line is above MACD Signal Line and RSI is above 55).
+Momentum is Bullish but inflecting.
+MACD Line is above MACD Signal Line and RSI is above 55 but momentum may have peaked since MACD Histogram bars are declining, which suggests that momentum is weakening.

 See live NEAR Protocol (NEAR) chart here